 - Mainspring gathers strength from your daily movement

 - The mainspring rolled the gear

-- Inside of this watch has a rotor which causes energy, and then other mechanisms follow it
+- Inside this watch has a rotor that causes energy, and then other mechanisms follow it

 - An automatic watch reserves its power for 41 hours

 - Once consuming energy, the watch stops working temporarily.
 As it is automated so when the wearer wears it on the wrist in the right way, it will start working

 Difference Between Manual Watches and Automatic Watches

 There are many differences between manual watches and automatic watches.
 Automatic watches are called self-winding watches.
 Manual watches need to wind manually.

 The earliest types of watches are manual watches.
 They are now very accurate for their lots of improvement.
 By turning the crown manually, you will need to wound the mainspring.

 If you wind up and turn the crown, the spring gets loaded with potential energy.
 If you release the crown, the mainspring unwinds slowly.